Privacy Policy

 Storage period

-Nature and scope of the processing
+Type and scope of processing

 Purpose and legal basis

-The use of the Content Delivery Network is based on our legitimate interests, i.e. interest in a secure and efficient provision and optimisation of our online offer pursuant to Art.
-6 para.
-1 lit. f.
-GDPR.
+The use of the content delivery network is based on our legitimate interests, i.e. our interest in the secure and efficient provision and optimisation of our online offering in accordance with Art.
+6(1)(f) GDPR.

 Storage period